couchbase-partners/test-drive-couchbase/README.md

 ##	Key Takeaways/Summary

-**Couchbase basics**: Getting a cluster up and running in Azure.
+**Couchbase basics**: Logging into a cluster.
 The Couchbase Console makes it easy to view your cluster and perform both dev and ops tasks.

 **Key/value document storage**: Documents are keys and JSON values.
 You can add them quickly, find them by key, make changes by key (as long as it's valid JSON), and delete them by key.